cjoelfoster/pythagorean-triple-finder/readme.md

 e.g. for l = 0, u = 5: Py = {}, and for l = 4, u = 6: Py = {(3,4,5), (4,3,5)}

+Finally, because c^2 = a^2 + b^2 = b^2 + a^2; it suffices to find the set of solutions a < b < c because the other set of solutions b < a < c can be obtained by simply swapping a and b, without requiring computation.
+And for clarity, these should be the only solutions returned.

 ## Program outline

 1. Launch: Clear the screen, introduce the user to the program, and explain how it functions